-The department offers the degrees of Master of Arts (AM) and Doctor of Philosophy (PhD).
-Particular areas of strength include ancient art, Medieval art, European art of the Renaissance and early modern periods, Asian art, and modern and contemporary art of Europe and the Americas.
+The Department of Art History and Archaeology offers the degrees of Master of Arts (AM) and Doctor of Philosophy (PhD).
+Particular areas of strength include ancient art, European art of the Renaissance and early modern periods, Asian art, and modern and contemporary art of Europe and the Americas.
 The size of our graduate program ensures that our students receive an exceptional level of advising and mentoring.
 Every student has a faculty adviser; the research of PhD students is supervised by a Research Advisory Committee, a core group of three members of the faculty.
-PhD students gain teaching experience within the department or in other programs (as teaching assistants or instructors of record) as part of their professional preparation.
+PhD students gain teaching experience within the department or in other programs (as a mentored teaching experience or as instructors of record) as part of their professional preparation.

-Our faculty train students to acquire skills in empirical and theoretical methods in art history; museum, archival, and site research; visual and textual analysis; and descriptive and analytic writing.
-Students also take advantage of curatorial or research internships at the university's Kemper Art Museum, the Saint Louis Art Museum, and other local institutions, as well as art museums outside the region.
+Our faculty prepares students to acquire skills in empirical and theoretical methods in art history; museum, archival and site research; visual and textual analysis; and descriptive and analytic writing.
+Students also take advantage of curatorial or research internships at the university's Kemper Art Museum, the Saint Louis Art Museum and other local institutions, as well as art museums outside the region.
 The department supports students' professional development and research projects through funded field trips to major art centers and financial subvention of travel for research and presentation of conference papers.
-Such training and support prepares our students for a variety of professional opportunities at the highest level.
+Such education and support prepares our students for a variety of professional opportunities at the highest level.

-Students with a PhD from the department go on to teaching or administrative appointments in colleges and universities; positions as curators, registrars and educators in art museums; jobs with auction houses, arts publications, and art appraisers.
-Students with the AM degree from the department have pursued doctoral studies at Washington University or in other PhD programs, as well as taken a variety of positions in arts journalism, art libraries, art advising, and commercial art galleries.
+Students with a PhD from the department go on to teaching appointments in colleges and universities; positions as curators, registrars and educators in art museums and university administration; and jobs with auction houses, arts publications and art dealers.
+Students with the AM degree from the department have pursued doctoral studies at Washington University or in other PhD programs, and they have also taken a variety of positions in arts journalism, art libraries, art advising, secondary school teaching and commercial art galleries.

-Applicants for admission are normally expected to have completed 18 hours of undergraduate study in art history.
-However, the department welcomes applications from students with less background in art history who show strong preparation in such fields as classics, history, philosophy, literature, anthropology, and Asian studies.
+Applicants for admission to the graduate program are normally expected to have completed 18 units of undergraduate study in art history.
+However, the department welcomes applications from students with less background in art history who show strong preparation in such fields as classics, history, philosophy, literature, anthropology and Asian studies.

 Requirements for the AM degree